 - DARKNESS!
 Make sure that room is dark.
 In order for our bodies to produce Melatonin we need it to be dark.
 It dosen’t need to be fancy or expensive.
 You can be some great ones on amazon: https://www.amazon.com/dp/B071YVLK63?tag=duckduckgo-osx-20&linkCode=osi&th=1&psc=1.
 If you don’t want to buy anything foil and painters tape works great as well!

 - WHITE NOISE!
 This is a game changer.
 You want to make sure they aren’t hearing any noises from outside or in the house.
 There are many great ones.
-Here is my favorite (Hatch):
+My favorite is the HATCH baby.

 4. Don’t assume the nap is over